lux4rd0/weatherflow-collector/README.md

 A TZ variable is required when running the Docker containers.
 (It's populated automatically from the `generate_docker-compose.sh` scripts)

 TZ is specific to each hub/device location and is required as part of the InluxDB query to identify day breaks and other 12/24 hour interval groups.
-For dashboards with multiple devices in different time zones, you may need to switch the time zones from the top drop-down to group midnight/noon periods correctly.
+For dashboards with multiple devices in different time zones, you may need to correctly switch the time zones from the top drop-down to group midnight/noon periods.

 ## Roadmap